-The Day Ahead market at NP covers all bidding zones of Norway, Sweden, Denmark, Finland, Estonia, Latvia and Lithuania.
-Total Day-Ahead traded volume in these areas at NP in 2018 was 396 TWh.
-A high number of market participants and high market shares indicate good liquidity and a well-functioning market, which in turn contributes to the participants' confidence in the price formation at NP.
-The NP intraday market which includes the Nordic, Baltic, German, UK, the Netherlands, Belgium, France and Austria, had a total traded volume of 8.3 TWh in 20187.
+The Day-Ahead market at NP covers all bidding zones of Norway, Sweden, Denmark, Finland, Estonia, Latvia, Lithuania, Germany, Austria, France, Netherlands and Belgium.
+A high number of market participants and high market shares indicate good liquidity and a well-functioning market, which in turn contributes to the participants' confidence in the price formation.